-Imaging Associates offers DEXA scans at our radiology clinics across Melbourne, Gippsland and Wagga Wagga.
+Imaging Associates offers DEXA scan services using the latest imaging technology at our radiology clinics across Melbourne, Gippsland and Wagga Wagga.

 A radiographer preparing a patient for a DEXA scan.